Table of Contents

 This is a great way to find out more information.
 But it’s also a great way to tell if the instrument is real or fake!
 This is important when planning on buying a used ESP guitar.

-What are ESP Serial Numbers?
+ESP Serial Numbers

 These numbers are assigned to each instrument they make.
 Then they are applied before they leave the factory.
 If you can decode the serial number, you can also tell if it’s an authentic guitar.